AlonsoOropeza/LinearRegression/README.md

 You need python 3.9.2 or later
 You also need to pip install: pandas, numpy, matplotlib and sklearn.
 1. Clone the repository
-2. Run the file "gd.py"
+2. Run the file "main.py"
-3. You choose what to predict
-4. Wait for the gradient descent to finish
+3. Wait for the model
-5. Enter the asked parameters
-6. Review the prediction
+4. Review the prediction
 ## Results
 ||final parameters|mean squared error|coeficient of determination|
 |-|-|-|-|